top of page

 14. Creative Expression

-Resistance isn’t failure.
-It’s often protection.
+Resistance is not failure.
+It is often protection.

 That, too, is alchemy.